All I Want (Captain Hollywood Project song): Chart performance

-"All I Want" went on to become a hit in several European countries and North America, although it didn't reach the same level of success as the project's two first singles, "More and More" and "Only with You.
+"All I Want" was a hit in several European countries and North America, although it didn't reach the same level of success as the project's two first singles, "More and More" and "Only with You.
 It peaked at number two in Portugal in July 1993, as one of its best chart position, being held off the top spot by Dire Strait's Encores.
-Additionally, the single entered the top 30 in Austria (25), Germany (22) and the Netherlands (28), and was a top-40 hit in Belgium (Flanders) (32) and France (31).
+Additionally, the single entered the top 10 in Greece (10), the top 30 in Austria (25), Germany (22) and the Netherlands (28), and was a top-40 hit in Belgium (Flanders) (32) and France (31).
 It didn't chart on the UK Singles Chart, but peaked at number 51 on the Music Week Dance Singles chart.
 "All I Want" debuted on the Eurochart Hot 100 at number 88 on 26 June 1993, after charting in Austria, Belgium and Germany.
 It peaked on the chart four weeks later, at number 22, while reaching number eleven on the European Dance Radio Chart.
 Outside Europe, the single reached number two on the RPM Dance/Urban chart in Canada.

+Music video

+The music video for "All I Want" was directed by Walter Knofel and filmed in Paris, France and Vienna, Austria.
+Hannes Drapal was behind the camera.
+In the video, Captain Hollywood chases a blonde female model in Paris.
+It features scenes in front of the Eiffel Tower.
+The video was later made available by Altra Moda Music on YouTube in 2017.
+Knofel had previously directed the video for Captain Hollywood's hit single "Only with You".